AAOIFI Shari'a screening · Reviewed July 25, 2026

 Is TSLA halal in 2026?

-Yes β€” Tesla's core EV and energy businesses are permissible, debt-to-market-cap is well below 30%, and non-permissible income is approximately 1.6% (within the 5% AAOIFI threshold).
+Yes.
+Tesla's core EV and energy businesses are permissible, interest-bearing debt is about 0.4% of market cap (well below 30%), and non-permissible income is approximately 2.1% of revenue (within the 5% AAOIFI threshold).
+HalalScreener scores it 87 out of 100.

 Does Tesla pay dividends?

-No. Tesla does not currently pay a dividend, so purification applies to realized capital gains only β€” at approximately 1.6% of those gains.
+No. Tesla does not currently pay a dividend, so purification applies to realized capital gains only, at approximately 2.1% of those gains.

 Why do some scholars hesitate on TSLA?

 A small minority cites speculative trading risk for high-volatility stocks.
-AAOIFI's standard is fact-based β€” TSLA passes its quantitative and qualitative tests β€” and most major Islamic finance institutions include TSLA in their universe.
+AAOIFI's standard is fact-based: TSLA passes its quantitative and qualitative tests, and most major Islamic finance institutions include TSLA in their universe.